What are Clipped Words?

 mum | chrysanthemum |

-Back clipping
+3.2 Back clipping examples

 The image below shows a few common examples of back-clipped words: